 Created by long-time artists and community organizers, WePress is a community artspace in the Downtown Eastside (DTES) of Vancouver, BC, Canada on the unceded territories.
 We strive to be an inclusive and accessible space and welcome diverse populations, including those marginalized by class, sexuality, gender, race, culture, disability, mental health, and addictions.

 Our purpose is to use historic and contemporary methods of print- and art-making to support learning, skills development, and creative communications for personal and community benefit amongst residents and friends of the Downtown Eastside.

-WePress knows that there are many artists living and working in the Downtown Eastside (DTES) who face the challenge of an ongoing shortage of working space, places to sell their work, and access to certain kinds of equipment and the training required to use that equipment.
+WePress knows that there are many artists living and working in the DTES who face the challenge of an ongoing shortage of working space, places to sell their work, and access to certain kinds of equipment and the training required to use that equipment.
 WePress provides access to a unique assortment of hard-to-access technologies, including a letterpress and type (wood, polymer, and metal letterforms, and soon, a set of 8000+ Chinese characters), an industrial sewing machine, and a 3D printer.

 The name “WePress” emerged from a conversation between Francis Freeman and Candie over noodles in Chinatown when one misunderstood what the other was saying.
 Both agreed the new name suited the space and took it back to the group for consensus.